30-Second Overview

 - Smart tourism development

-Establishment of Ministry of Digital Affairs
+Establishment of the Ministry of Digital Affairs

 Organizational Integration and Mission

-Background of Ministry Consolidation:
+Background on Agency Consolidation:

 Three Core Missions:

-- Digital Economy: Promote digital industry development
+- Digital Economy: Promoting the development of digital industries

-- Digital Infrastructure: Advance national information infrastructure
+- Digital Infrastructure: Advancing national information infrastructure

 Organizational Structure:

-Important Policies and Programs
+Key Policies and Programs

 Digital Government Transformation:

-- gov.tw unified government portal website
+- gov.tw unified government portal

-- Digital identity card (eID) promotion
+- Electronic identity (eID) promotion

 - Government cloud service integration

-- Cross-ministerial data sharing platform
+- Cross-agency data sharing platform

 Digital Industry Development: